undertheseanlp/NLP-Vietnamese-progress/tasks/named_entity_recognition.md

   <tr>
 </table>

-With golden POS and chunking tags
+With gold POS and chunking tags

 <table>
   <tr>